-St. Lucia Reopens for Visitors on June 4 — What to Know (Video)
+St. Lucia Eases on COVID-19 Testing Rule for Tourists — What to Know

-Among their many precautions, visitors will have to take a coronavirus test before arriving.
+Tourists will have a week to take a coronavirus test instead of two days.

-For hotels to operate, they'll need to apply for a COVID-19 certificate from the government that shows they've met more than a dozen criteria for sanitization protocols, social distancing, and other virus-related policies.
+In order for hotels to receive their COVID-19 certificate from the government, they must meet more than a dozen criteria for sanitization protocols, social distancing, and other virus-related policies.

-Visitors must continue wearing face masks and practicing social distancing while on the island and will find new safety measures in taxis to separate drivers and passengers.
+Once on the island, visitors must continue wearing face masks and practicing social distancing and will find new safety measures in taxis to separate drivers and passengers.
 Hand sanitizer will also be made available “at various points through the travelers’ journey.

 Businesses on the island were allowed to resume their operations in June, with protocols in place for social distancing and disinfecting surfaces.
 Sites and attractions remain closed, although travelers can book limited tours through their hotels.
 Phase two of the island’s reopening will begin August 1, with details to be revealed in the coming weeks.